Minor Disturbance: Background

-The Teen Idles were a Washington, D.C. hardcore punk band that formed in 1979.
+The Teen Idles were a Washington, D.C. hardcore band that formed in 1979.
 Comprising vocalist Nathan Strejcek, guitarist Geordie Grindle, bassist Ian MacKaye and drummer Jeff Nelson, the band evolved out of the Slinkees.
 After original vocalist Mark Sullivan left for college, the Slinkees first tried to recruit Henry Garfield (later Rollins) before Strejcek joined.
 After renaming themselves the Teen Idles, the band toured locally; they played at a range of venues, including opening for Bad Brains at an art gallery called Madam's Organ.

 The Teen Idles recorded two demo sessions at a local studio in February and April 1980, despite the engineer and a visiting band openly laughing as they recorded.
 They chose not to release the recordings, and instead embarked on a tour of the West Coast in August 1980.
 Upon their return to Washington D.C., the Teen Idles met Skip Groff, owner of the record store Yesterday and Today, to discuss a studio recording of their songs.